blackboxnlp/2020/program.md

 - 12:00 - 12:12 _What Happens To BERT Embeddings During Fine-tuning?_.
 Amil Merchant, Elahe Rahimtoroghi, Ellie Pavlick and Ian Tenney.
 - 12:12 - 12:24 _The elephant in the interpretability room: Why use attention as explanation when we have saliency methods?_.
 Jasmijn Bastings and Katja Filippova  (repetition).
 - 12:24 - 12:36 _Dissecting Lottery Ticket Transformers: Structural and Behavioral Study of Sparse Neural Machine Translation_.
-Dissecting Lottery Ticket Transformers: Structural and Behavioral Study of Sparse Neural Machine Translation.
+Rajiv Movva and Jason Zhao.
 - 12:36 - 12:48 _The EOS Decision and Length Extrapolation_.
 Benjamin Newman, John Hewitt, Percy Liang and Christopher D. Manning.
 - 12:48 - 13:00 _Live Q&A_ With all paper authors.